 OK, you have found a very interesting mutation in a fantastic gene!
-However, your patient's feature seems to be (very) far from the clinical phenotype known to be associated to that gene.
+However, your patient’s feature seems to be (very) far from the clinical phenotype known to be associated with that gene.
 So, you think now that this could be a case of phenotype expansion.
 What to do next?

 At this point, we think you should ask yourself at least two questions:

 - Does the patient have at least some of the cardinal clinical features of the syndrome associated to this gene?

 - Is there sufficiently strong evidence to consider the mutation likely pathogenic or at least a “strong” VUS?